ivan-ea/web-crawl-clj/README.md

 Values for `<arg>`:
 - `1`: Run filter 1 - Entries with more than five words in the title ordered by the number of comments.
 - `2`: Run filter 2 - Entries with less than or equal to five words in the title ordered by points.
+- `12`: Run the two filters, one after the other
 - `t`: Run all unit tests

+# Results

+# Resources